shybovycha/gauss-elimination/README.md

 ## Usage

 Program runs as a CLI application, taking a number of strings as input.
-Each line should be in format
+Each line is expected to have the following format:

 	((<Integer ([*]?) <Variable>) (+|-) (\1))+ = <Integer>